-In July 2017, the FASB issued ASU No. 2017-11, Earnings per Share (Topic 260), Distinguishing Liabilities from Equity (Topic 480), Derivatives and Hedging (Topic 815) ("ASU 2017-11"), ASU 2017-11 consists of two parts.
+In July 2017, the FASB issued ASU No. 2017-11, Earnings per Share (Topic 260), Distinguishing Liabilities from Equity (Topic 480), Derivatives and Hedging (Topic 815) ("ASU 2017-11").
+ASU 2017-11 consists of two parts.
 The amendments in Part I of this update change the classification analysis of certain equity-linked financial instruments (or embedded features) with down round features.
 When determining whether certain financial instruments should be classified as liabilities or equity instruments, a down round feature no longer precludes equity classification when assessing whether the instrument is indexed to an entity's own stock.
 The amendments also clarify existing disclosure requirements for equity-classified instruments.
 As a result, a freestanding equity-linked financial instrument (or embedded conversion option) no longer would be accounted for as a derivative liability at fair value as a result of the existence of a down round feature.
 For freestanding equity classified financial instruments, the amendments require entities that present earnings per share ("EPS") in accordance with Topic 260 to recognize the effect of the down round feature when it is triggered.
 That effect is treated as a dividend and as a reduction of income available to common stockholders in basic EPS.
 Convertible instruments with embedded conversion options that have down round features are now subject to the specialized guidance for contingent beneficial conversion features (in Subtopic 470-20, Debt-Debt with Conversion and Other Options), including related EPS guidance (in Topic 260).
 The amendments in Part II of this update re-characterize the indefinite deferral of certain provisions of Topic 480 that now are presented as pending content in the Codification, to a scope exception.
 Those amendments do not have an accounting effect.
 For public business entities, the amendments in Part I of this update are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
 For all other entities, the amendments in Part I of this update are effective for fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020.
 Early adoption is permitted for all entities, including adoption in an interim period.
 If an entity early adopts the amendments in an interim period, any adjustments should be reflected as of the beginning of the fiscal year that includes that interim period.
 The amendments in Part II of this update do not require any transition guidance because those amendments do not have an accounting effect.
-The Company chose to early adopt ASU 2017-11 for the fiscal year ended April 30, 2019.
+The Company chose to early adopt ASU 2017-11 during the fiscal year ended April 30, 2019.
 The early adoption allows the Company to reduce the cost and complexity of accounting for financial instruments that, due to down round provisions, would otherwise require fair value measurement each reporting period and eliminate the corresponding impact and unnecessary volatility in reported earnings created by the revaluation when the Company's share value changes.

 In June 2018, the FASB issued ASU No. 2018-07, Improvements to Nonemployee Share-Based Payment Accounting, ("ASU 2018-07").
 ASU 2018-07 simplifies the accounting for share-based payments granted to nonemployees for goods and services.
 Under ASU 2018-07, most of the guidance on such payments to nonemployees would be aligned with the requirements for share-based payments granted to employees.
 The changes take effect for public companies for fiscal years starting after Dec.
 15, 2018, including interim periods within that fiscal year.
-For all other entities, the amendments are effective for fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020.
-Early adoption is permitted, but no earlier than an entity's adoption date of Topic 606.
-The Company is currently evaluating the impact of adopting this standard on its consolidated financial statements and related disclosures but does not expect it to have a material impact.
+The adoption of this standard did not have a material impact on the Company's financial position or results of operations.